tomsWebConsulting/twcsl/Form Block Post-submit Redirect URL Email Parameter Add/README.md

 * Add code from file **[form block post-submit redirect url email parameter add.html][4]** to Page Settings > Advanced > Page Header Code Injection for the page.
+Refer to [Per-page code injection][5] for details.

-Please see [per-page code injection][5].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation